mandymejia/templateICA/README.md

 Main function `templateICA`, used to fit the template ICA model using an expectation-maximization (EM) algorithm, given a set of templates.
 Two EM algorithms presented in the paper are implemented: the fast two-stage EM algorithm (default) and the subspace EM algorithm.
 Templates must first be estimated using the `estimate_templates` function, based on a holdout or external dataset.

 ## Example.m
-Example script that illustrates template estimation and template ICA model fitting.
+Example script that illustrates template estimation using `estimate_templates` and template ICA model fitting using `templateICA` with both the fast and subspace EM algorithms.

 ## EM subdirectory
 Contains all functions for running the fast and subspace EM algorithms, called by the main `templateICA` function.